ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 ### Redress and reparations

-Intergenerational injustice is difficult to trace.
+Inter-generational injustice is difficult to trace.
 BI could manage this.
 Those who profited over time would have to pay for those that were disadvantaged by it.

 ## Possible problems with a BI

 ### Cost, financing and economics

+High costs,

+Financing

+Economic impact

 ### Globalisation and migration

+Will a BI attract more economic migrants?

+Feasible on anything other than global scale?

 ### Laziness

+Will people become lazy?

+Are lazy people entitled to income without work?

 ### Bad actors and the wrong reasons

+BI: a "neither left nor right issue"?
+A lot of potential, but also lots of possibilities to abuse the idea.
+To destroy the welfare state, to keep hierarchies in place, etc.

 ### Individualism

+Will a BI facilitate an egotistical society by focussing too much on individuality?